mah0001/metadata-editor-docs-v2/intro_about.md

 Video Recordings: Speech-to-text algorithms allow the automatic transcription of video and audio recordings, making them discoverable and analyzable as structured data.
 The Metadata Editor supports a schema incorporating elements from Dublin Core and videoObject from Schema.org.
    - **Research Projects and Scripts**: Research projects and related scripts for data transformation, analysis, and visualization are essential for reproducibility and transparency.
 The Metadata Editor includes a dedicated schema for documenting research projects and scripts.

+The technical documentation of the metadata standards supported by the Metadata Editor is available at https://worldbank.github.io/metadata-schemas/ where structures and information on each metadata element are provided.